The GNL Podcast

 • Affordable subscription for full access and CPD credits

-AID systems, CGMs, and algorithms work remarkably well when people understand their purpose, limits, and setup.
-The biggest barrier to adoption isn’t cost or access — it’s confidence and competence.
+AID systems, CGMs, and algorithms work well when people understand their purpose, limits, and setup.
+The biggest barrier to adoption tends not to be cost or access — it tends to be confidence and competence.

-• Lack of structured education prevents clinicians from recommending systems
+• Lack of structured education can prevent clinicians from recommending systems confidently

 • Users struggle when assumptions are made about baseline knowledge